 Related information is the hardest area to explain because ultimately everything is related to everything else—there could be no end to the cross-references.
 But here's an example from DOS—that troll that lurks inside PC-type computers and supposedly helps you.
 There are several ways you can copy files: the COPY command, the DISKCOPY command, and XCOPY command.
 Each method offers different advantages.
 If you were writing about the COPY command, you'd want cross-references to these other two so that readers could do a bit of shopping around.

 Of course, the preceding discussion assumed cross-references within the same document.
-If there is just too much background to cover in your report, you can cross-reference some external book or article that does provide that background.
-That way, you are off the hook for having to explain all that stuff!
+If there is just too much background to cover in your document, you can cross-reference some external website, book, or article that does provide that background.
+That way, you are off the hook for having to explain it all!

 Now, a decent cross-reference consists of several elements:

-These guidelines are shown in the illustration.
-Notice in that illustration how different the rules are when the cross-reference is "internal" (that is, to some other part of the same document) compared to when it is "external" (when it is to information outside of the current document).
+These guidelines are shown in the following illustration.
+Notice in that illustration how different the rules are when the cross-reference is "internal" (that is, to some other part of the same document) compared to when it is "external" (to information outside of the document).

 Examples of cross-references.
-Internal cross-references are cross-references to other areas within your same document; external ones are those to books and documents external to your document.
+Internal cross-references are cross-references to other areas within your same document; external ones are those to information resources external to your document.